-Update on the University of California, San Diego on its Pilot Program to Permit Patients to Access Medications from an Automated Storage Device not Immediately Adjacent to a Pharmacy
+b.
+Update by the University of California, San Diego on Its Pilot Program to Permit Patients to Access Medication from an Automated Storage Device not Immediately Adjacent to a Pharmacy

-At the Board of Pharmacy's April 2015 board meeting, the board approved an 18-month pilot study under the auspices of the UCSD School of Pharmacy.
-This study would permit UCSD and San Diego's Hospital staff and their families, who opt in, to retrieve their outpatient medications from an automated storage device located in a hospital, rather than going to a community pharmacy.
-Consultation would be provided via telephone before dispensing medication to the patient.
-This study, which was originally scheduled to begin in June or July, 2015, has been delayed.
+At the Board of Pharmacy's April 2015 Board Meeting, the board approved an 18-month pilot study under the auspices of the UCSD School of Pharmacy involving use of an automated storage device for prescription medication for which staff and their families of a Sharp Hospital in San Diego, who opt in, may pick up their outpatient medications from this device located in a hospital, instead of having to go to the community pharmacy.
+Consultation will be provided via telephone before medication can be dispensed to a patient.

+This study was planned to start in June or July, 2015.
+However, in scheduling items for this committee meeting, we learned that the project is running a bit behind.